manateelazycat/popweb/README.md

 * popweb-dict-youdao-input: popup input translation window with Youdao
 * popweb-dict-bing-pointer: popup pointer translation window with Bing
 * popweb-dict-youdao-pointer: popup pointer translation window with Youdao
-* popweb-latex-show: show LaTex preview
-* popweb-latex-update: update LaTex preview
-* popweb-latex-hide: hide LaTex preview
+* popweb-latex-mode: preview window will popup when cursor over LaTeX string.

 ## Proxy
 If you need to use a proxy to access the internet, one can configure the proxy settings.